New Mexico spadefoot toad: Behavior

 Like all species of spadefoot toad, the New Mexico spadefoot toad is nocturnal and secretive.
-If handled, these frogs might emit a peanutlike odor, which can cause tearing and nasal discharge if in close contact with the face.
+If handled, these frogs might emit a peanut like odor, which can cause tearing and nasal discharge if in close contact with the face.
 Spending most of its time buried in the ground, the spadefoot emerges during periods of summer rainfall to feed on insects and to breed.
 Breeding takes place in temporary pools left by the rain.
 Eggs laid in large masses, often hatch in as little as 48 hours.
+Females prefer to breed with sympatric males to produce hybrid tadpoles that can develop even faster.
 The tadpoles are forced to metamorphose quickly, before the water dries up.
+This process can be as quick as 8 days after hatching.

+Phenotypic plasticity

 S. multiplicata tadpoles exhibit phenotypic plasticity.
+In most cases the tadpoles will have an omnivore diet, feeding on detritus and plankton.
 Tadpoles that ingest fairy shrimp, when present, may express a novel carnivore phenotype.
-This novel phenotype increases the rate of development, helping the tadpoles to escape drying ponds more rapidly.
+Features of this carnivore phenotype include enlarged jaw muscles and mouthparts that can aid in capturing and consuming prey.
+This novel phenotype increases the rate of development, helping the tadpoles to escape drying pools more rapidly.
+Slower and smaller omnivore forms of New Mexico spadefoot tadpoles are more likely to be preyed upon by carnivore morphs of the same species.
+Scientists have recently produced a draft genome of the New Mexico spadefoot toad.
+They found that although its genome is on the smaller side compared to most other anurans, there have been several duplications of the key developmental gene nodal, which may be part of the reason spadefoots are able to develop so quickly and show so much phenotypic plasticity.

 Taxonomy

 The species was once classified as a subspecies of the western spadefoot toad, Spea hammondii, but distinctive morphological characteristics led researchers to reclassify it as its own species.
 The New Mexico spadefoot toad is also known to hybridize with the Plains spadefoot toad, Spea bombifrons in the areas where their ranges overlap, making distinguishing the species from each other difficult.